 Visit of glacial lake Crno jezero with two smaller basins are envisaged.
 Veliko (Great) and Malo (Small) length of the lake (both basins) is 1155 m and maximum width is 810 m.
 Maximum depth at the highest water level is 49m in Malo Jezero and 24,5m in Veliko Jezero.

 Winters with a lot of snow and cool summers are characteristic of mountain climate of Durmitor.
 Average monthly temperatures at Žabljak is 4,9 0C.
 Annual sum of precipitation on the plateau is 1500mm. (mean) and on the mountain 1750 mm.

+Nikšić polje

+Spring „Glava Zete” main natural drainage point and HPP “Perućica” which is utilizing water from polje

+Reservoir Slano

+Cylindric dam Opačica

+In the vicinity of Niksic from direction of Podgorica high in the cliffs is located greatest spiritual center of Montenegro Monastery of Ostrog.

+Arrival to Podgorica, overnight stay, hotel Evropa (near Railway station)

 Day 5 (szeptember 12.)

-Skadar Lake (boat tour) – Bolje sestre water intake - proceed to Adriatic Coast – Kotor -
+Bolje sestre water intake - Skadar Lake (boat tour) – proceed to Adriatic Coast – Kotor.

-Prčanj.

 Overnight stay in hotel Lavanda, 41,50 Euro/person, HB

+Stop 1: Visit of intake structure at the lake shoreline.
+If bus will be too large to access the place, we shall have a short walk (1km).
+Visit of facilities, a short history of water problem.
+A small refreshment would be offered by our host director Mr Jevrić.

+Stop 2: Virpazar, a small fishermen village.
+Boat tour (I hope would also be covered by our hosts).

+Stop 3: Crossing 4,5 long tunnel Sozina to access the Adriatic side, a stop for photo over St Stephan luxury hotel-island.

+Stop 4: Kotor UNESCO heritage city.
+Evening walk through the city and visiting springs next to city walls (optional).

 Skadar Lake is the largest lake on the Balkan Peninsula.
 The name is derivates from city of Shkodër on Albanian side of the lake.
 It is situated in the south-eastern part of the Republic of Montenegro, in Skadar – Zeta depression, and in the karstic terrain of the southeast Dinaric Alps in Albania.
 The mountains Lovćen, Sutorman, Rumija and Tarabosh lie on the southern side of the lake, while Skadar lowland lies on the eastern shore.
 Its northern coast is flat, gradually descending toward the lake, and it is covered with lush vegetation.
 The southern coast is steep and rugged.
 Skadar Lake is relatively shallow and the deepest part of the lake bed sinks below sea level, meaning the lake lies in a crypto-depression.
 Altitude is 5 m above sea level, the depth is minimum 5-9 m; maximum more than 60 m (Raduš spring eye).
 The Morača River, with its two tributaries, Zeta and Cijevna/Cemi, contributes 62% of the lake’s water.
 About 30% of it comes from many sublacustrian springs called “eyes.”